frederic-perez/AmE-dictionary/data/dictionary.md

 __chaise__
 __chalets__ _n_ _Dozens of homes, rental cabins and chalets have been destroyed._
 __chalk and cheese__ _We are like chalk and cheese._
+__chalk it up__ _idiom_ To link something that has happened to a particular reason or circumstance. _Don't get too down on yourselves after this loss, boys.
+Let's just chalk it up to inexperience and move on._
 __chalk__ _v_ :four::hammer::mute:[cha~~l~~k] (chalked) _Chalk it up._
 __chalkboard__ _n_
 __chalky__ _Chalky skin._